 Do not receive fosphenytoin while you are also taking delavirdine (Rescriptor®).
 Using these medicines together may cause delavirdine to not work as well for you.

 Fosphenytoin may cause some people to become dizzy, lightheaded, faint, or less alert than they are normally.
 Make sure you know how you react to fosphenytoin before you drive, use machines, or do anything else that could be dangerous if you are dizzy or are not alert and able to see well.

 Do not stop using fosphenytoin without first checking with your doctor.
 Stopping the medicine suddenly may cause your seizures to return or to occur more often.

-Stop using fosphenytoin and tell your doctor right away if you develop a fever; rash; swollen, painful, or tender lymph glands in the neck, armpit, or groin; unusual bleeding or bruising; or yellow eyes or skin.
-These may be symptoms of a serious and life-threatening condition called Drug Reaction with Eosinophilia and Systemic Symptoms (DRESS).
+Tell your doctor right away if you or your child develop a fever, rash, swollen, painful, or tender lymph glands in the neck, armpit, or groin, unusual bleeding or bruising, or yellow eyes or skin after using fosphenytoin.
+These may be symptoms of a serious and life-threatening condition called drug reaction with eosinophilia and systemic symptoms (DRESS).

 Tell your doctor right away if your skin feels like it is burning, crawling, or itching, or if you have numbness, prickling, "pins and needles", or tingling feelings after receiving fosphenytoin injection.